One Week Pregnant: Symptoms, Baby Development & Tips To Follow

 Image: Shutterstock

-There is no sign of the baby at such an early stage of pregnancy as this is the time when your body is preparing for ovulation.
+There is no sign of the baby at the early stages of pregnancy in the first week as this is the time when your body is preparing for ovulation.
 However, the first stage of its development starts in the coming weeks when the mature egg is fertilized by the sperm and forms the zygote, which is the first cell.
-Then cell division results in blastocyst or ball of cells (2).
+Then cell division results in a blastocyst or ball of cells (2).

-Then there is the division of cells, after which the fertilized egg is implanted onto the uterine wall.
+Then there is the division of cells, after which the fertilized egg is implanted into the uterine wall.
 Finally, the embryo is formed and this starts the initial development stage of the baby.

 Continue reading to know the first week of pregnancy symptoms in your body.